teppokoivula/pw-mvc/README.md

-# Simple template-based model-view-controller output pattern for ProcessWire CMS/CMF
+# Simple template-based model-view-controller output solution for ProcessWire CMS/CMF

 The files in this repository represent the contents of the /site/templates/ directory.
 As such, this is not really a site profile, and neither does it provide meaningful markup for your site out of the box.
 Consider this a starting point for building your own sites and applications with ProcessWire using a simplified model-view-controller type architecture.